kevinhughes27/kevinandsam.travel/blog/2018-11-01-accommodation/index.md

 **Cons**
   * Check in /out can be a challenge – need a specific time
   * Coordination with the host can be time consuming and a lot of work
-  * Need to figure out things to do and the local area on your own
+  * Need to image out things to do and the local area on your own

 <figure>
   <img src="airbnb.jpeg"/>